ucsb-seclab/leakless/return-to-dl/README.md

 * `ExecveExploit`: very simple class implementing the logic to launch an `execve`, so write a NULL pointer, a "/bin/sh\0" and explicitly look for `execve`.
 Finally invoke it.
+* `RawDumperExploit`: exploit useful to just collect the information necessary to perform the attack without actually generating the ROP chain. `RawDumperExploit.jump_to` will return as first result an array of tuples `(address, what_to_write_there)`, which, for instance, are used to implement the `--json` parameter.